0xFloyd/zkvoting-next/README.md

 # ProveInTree Circuit

 This circuit proves we know a secret contained in the merkle tree, without revealing what the secret is.
 This circuit uses the [iden3 smtverifier](https://github.com/iden3/circomlib/blob/master/circuits/smt/smtverifier.circom) circuit to verify the secret and nullifier (wallet address) are a leaf on our merkle tree.
+This prevents duplicate or fraudelent voting.

 ### Inputs